So you wanna be a minimalist? Welcome to the exciting and liberating world of minimalism.

 The next step?
 Get started.

-I’ll share with you 7 minimalist decluttering tips that will make your ‘adventure’ almost fun.
+I’ll share with you 7 minimalist tips to help you declutter that will make your ‘adventure’ almost fun.
 Almost.

 7 Minimalist Decluttering Tips to Help You on Your Minimalist Journey

 The hardest part of decluttering is having to get rid of the things you’ve been hanging on to your whole life.

 I get that many things have sentimental value.
 I so get that.
 But are they really necessary to hang on to?
 Probably not.
 Not most of it anyway.